mshea/Tweet-Threshold/README.md

 This script reaches out to Twitter and pulls down the latest 100 tweets in JSON from one or more authenticated timelines.
 It saves any tweets containing a URL to a local SQLite3 database.
 From this database, the script outputs a [JSON file](http://www.json.org) filtered by an algorithm based on retweets / followers with a minimum threshold so you just get the ones a lot of people thought were retweet-worthy.
 The JSON file can be loaded into am HTML page that uses [JQuery](http://jquery.com) and [Moments.js](http://momentjs.com) to display the results.
 Here is an example in my [Tweet News page](http://mikeshea.net/news/).

+This script also uses the [Jinja2 plug-in](http://jinja.pocoo.org/docs/) to create a flat HTML page of yesterday's news and the top news from the previous seven days.

 ## How to Use This Script

 You'll want some experience working with Python and Javascript to run this script.
 This script uses [Tweepy](https://github.com/tweepy/tweepy) to handle the interactions with Twitter..